OcMalde/fuse-phylotree/README.md

 2. Phylogenetic inference of species/genes/modules/functions evolutionary histories
 3. Identification of co-appearances of modules and functions

-The process accepts protein sequences and their associated functional annotations as input.
-It then returns the presence of conserved sequence modules, along with their associated functional annotations, across different ancestral genes.
+The process considers protein sequences and their associated functional annotations as input.
+It then returns the presence of the conserved sequence modules and of the functional annotations in each ancestral gene along the gene phylogeny.

 ![Pipeline](img/fig1.png)

 <details><summary><strong>Detailed Pipeline</strong></summary>

-Flowchart of the detailed pipeline:
+Detailed flowchart of the pipeline:

 ```mermaid id="pipeline-diagram"
 ---